imagitama/phasmophobia-site/how-to-play/index.md

 After that, it will move through the house and if it is near you, could try and kill you!

+**During the hunt the radio on your shoulder does not work at all.**

 ### How to hide

 - hide inside a closet or locker